 Think about all of the skills that you want to learn.
 Maybe you want to learn how to build your own house.
 At the moment, you have minimal experience building.
 You can read a blueprint and use basic hand tools, but wouldn’t even know where to begin building a house.

 So how do you get from A to Z?
-Well, first you figure out how to get from A to B. Or A to C.
+Well, first you figure out how to get from A to B. Or A to C. Psychologists often apply the Zone of Proximal Development theory to this approach in order to guide educators and leaders as they teach new skills.

 Think of knowledge and skills as things that can be placed on a spectrum.
 You know and have mastered many things.
 For example, no one needs to help you read a blueprint or use basic hand tools.
 There are also skills and knowledge that you cannot complete independently.
 Going back to my example, you may not know how to build a home or delegate these tasks to a team.

 But there is an “in-between” area here.
 There are skills that build on your ability to use hand tools, but these skills are just a piece of building a house.
 In the “in-between” area, a “More Knowledgeable Other” can guide you through these skills until you can complete them independently.
-Framing a house may be one of these skills.
-You need the ability to use hand tools and read a blueprint, but it’s just one component of building a house.
-A master carpenter can lead you through framing a few times before you can do this skill on your own or delegate this task to a team.

 This “in-between” area is what Vygotsky called The Zone of Proximal Development.
 It’s the area where teachers, mentors, and parents can successfully teach a student, mentee, or child.
 Vygotsky called these teachers “More Knowledgeable Others,” or MKOs.
 (Vygotsky developed this idea long before website articles were around!)